yyutong/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 The sample categories are FOODBEVERAGE, SHOPPING, ENTERTAINMENT.
-They can be added individually.
+Category of expenses can be added manually.
 </div>

 Examples: